 The reason is Brownian motion: the unavoidable random meandering of particles is greater the smaller they are, enhancing their likelihood of hitting a fiber.
 Particles can also hit via simple impact, and this is more likely for larger particles.
 Therefore very small particles are well-captured, very large particles are well-captured, and there’s a regime in between at which we have a minimum of our capture efficiency.
 There’s a lot of physics in the details of the actual capture, but that doesn’t matter for the basic picture sketched here.
 These mechanisms, plus some neat long-range electrostatics, are qualitatively described in this excellent “Minute Physics” video.

 Your assignment, version 1

 The great place to pause is here, and given the statement above, try constructing a model yourself that gives an equation for capture efficiency vs. particle radius, as a function of whatever parameters of masks, flows, and properties of nature you think are relevant.
 Then plot your equation, calculate where any minima are located, and plug in numbers to estimate the particle size that’s hardest to catch.
 (I did this; it was fun.)
 Assume that fibers are perfectly sticky; anything that hits them irrevocably adheres.

-To encourage you to pause and do this, before sketching a model myself and unduly influencing your thoughts, I’ll break up the page with (1) a pointer to my book announcement page, which I should update with news and a detailed chapter list at some point, and (2) this wonderful video of non-random motion, from Yoann Bourgeois & CCN2:
+To encourage you to pause and do this, before sketching a model myself and unduly influencing your thoughts, I’ll break up the page with (1) a pointer to my book announcement page [link updated July 2021], and (2) this wonderful video of non-random motion, from Yoann Bourgeois & CCN2:

 Your assignment, version 2